takashialpha/takashialpha/README.md

 ---

 ## What I Build

-- Low-level services and utilities with explicit control over behavior
+* Low-level services and utilities with explicit control over behavior
-- Self-hosted systems designed for durability and observability
+* Self-hosted systems designed for durability and observability
-- Infrastructure that emphasizes clear boundaries and predictable failure modes
+* Infrastructure that emphasizes clear boundaries and predictable failure modes

 I primarily contribute to **my own repositories**, where architectural discipline and long-term consistency can be preserved.

 ---

+## Focus & Contributions

+I’m currently **studying systems programming and infrastructure design**, concentrating on projects that deepen my understanding of runtime internals and operational workflows.
+I mainly contribute to my **pinned or starred repositories**, ensuring every contribution reflects deliberate architecture and maintainable design.

+---

 ## Interests

-- Systems programming and runtime internals
+* Systems programming and runtime internals
-- Infrastructure and service architecture
+* Infrastructure and service architecture
-- Automation as a tool for correctness
+* Automation as a tool for correctness
-- Software that remains comprehensible
+* Software that remains comprehensible

 ---

 ## Design Principles

-- Code is a medium of communication
+* Code is a medium of communication
-- Structure should make intent explicit
+* Structure should make intent explicit
-- Abstractions must justify their existence
+* Abstractions must justify their existence
-- A system is defined by its failure semantics
+* A system is defined by its failure semantics

 ---

 ## Contact

 **Email**: [takashialpha@protonmail.com](mailto:takashialpha@protonmail.com)

 <sub>The repositories speak for themselves.</sub>